Tasha Inniss: Early life and education

 Inniss was born in New Orleans and grew up without a father.
 She became interested in mathematics in fourth grade, and decided she would study it as a freshman in high school.
 She studied mathematics at Xavier University of Louisiana, graduating summa cum laude.
 In 1992 she was listed in the Who's Who Among Colleges and Universities for her academic achievements.
 She earned a master's degree in applied mathematics from Georgia Institute of Technology.

 She moved to the University of Maryland for her PhD, funded by the David and Lucile Packard Foundation.
-In 2000, Inniss became the first African American woman to obtain a Ph.D. from the University of Maryland, together with Sherry Scott and Kimberly Weems.
+In 2000, Inniss became the first African American woman to obtain a Ph.D. in mathematics from the University of Maryland, together with Sherry Scott and Kimberly Weems.
 Her dissertation was Stochastic Models for the Estimation of Airport Arrival Capacity Distributions.
 She was part of the National Center of Excellence for Aviation Operators and advised by Michael Owen Ball.
 Her brother, Enos Inniss, also completed his PhD in 2000.